 You can juice as often as you like.
 I’ve never heard of anyone overdosing on vegetable or fruit juices.
 You should aim for at least 4-5 8oz glasses of juice per day.
 This should supply a plentiful amount of nutrients to your body and help alleviate hunger pangs.
 As a basic rule, you should juice when you feel hungry throughout the day.

 You should also drink a large glass of water after every juice or you could add the water to your juice if you like.
 I prefer to drink juice first then water.
 The juice tastes much nicer undiluted.

 You need a juice extractor if you’re planning to juice fast – NOT a blender.
 The difference between a juicer and a blender is that the blender keeps the pulp in the finished product while a juicer extracts the juice – including the vitamins, minerals and natural enzymes.

 Without all the fiber, your digestive system doesn’t have to work as hard to break down the food and absorb the nutrients.
 In fact, it makes the nutrients more readily available to the body in much larger quantities than if you were to eat the fruits and vegetables whole.

-Juicing is more beneficial in that you body doesn’t have to work nearly as hard to break down the fibre contained in the pulp, while making the nutrients more readily accessible to the body in greater quantities.
-The nutrients from juices is entered into the bloodstream virtually immediately after drinking.
+Juicing is more beneficial in that your body doesn’t have to work nearly as hard to break down the fiber contained in the pulp while making the nutrients more readily accessible to the body in greater quantities.
+The nutrients from juices are entered into the bloodstream virtually immediately after drinking.